Download Careers360 App

 Female External Genital Organs: Overview, Gross, Structure & Function

-The external genital organs of a woman are collectively referred to as the vulva and are composed of all the external parts of a woman's reproductive system.
+The external genital organs of a woman are collectively referred to as the vulva and are composed of all the external parts of the female reproductive system.
 These organs include the mons pubis, labia majora, labia minora, clitoris, vestibule, hymen, and Bartholin's glands.
-They make up the copulatory organs play a vital role in protecting the internal genital organs, and also aid in reproduction.
+They make up the copulatory organs, which play a vital role in protecting the internal genital organs, and also aid in reproduction.

 This knowledge of anatomy and functions will help the individual maintain reproductive health, identify disorders, and manage them to promote overall well-being.
 Proper care and hygiene of the external genital organs, hence, will prevent infections and a host of other health problems.